trappify/hv_local/custom_components/homevolt/README.md

 - Authenticate against the local Homevolt web UI (HTTP or HTTPS, with optional certificate validation).
 - Poll `/status.json`, `/ems.json`, and `/schedule.json` to gather battery, grid, and scheduling data.
 - Publish coordinator-backed sensors for SOC, temperature, voltages, grid/solar/load power, EMS state, and the active schedule state/setpoint.
 - Provide per-sensor attributes such as module SOC values, warning/info strings, LTE/Wi-Fi status, and attribution details.
+Module-level sensors appear when the gateway reports modules.
 - Surface `/error_report.json` as:
   - `sensor.homevolt_health` (`ok`/`warning`/`error`/`unknown`) with warning/error counts and active items in attributes.
   - `binary_sensor.homevolt_problem` (problem on if any warning or error) with the same active items.